Understanding Local Network Devices, Segments, and Backbones

 A network is typically divided into segments either to either cope with the physical restriction of the network media used or to improve performance or security or all the three.

 A Backbone describes a fast link between other segments of the network.
-The backbone carries all the communications occuring between nodes in separate segments.
+The backbone carries all the communications occurring between nodes in separate segments.

 Routing device and Subnets